 The terms ‘Low vision’ or ‘visual impairment’ are used interchangeably and somewhere along the line we bump into the term ‘blindness’.
 I will leave it to the academics to decide where that line is.
-If you cannot see at all then you are ‘definitely blind’, but what if you can see a little bit?
+If you cannot see at all then you are ‘definitely ‘blind’, but what if you can see a little bit or you have confusing vision?
 You will still need to understand how to cope with not being able to see everything.

 There are so many different eye conditions where folk need assistance that it is difficult to define when you are blind.
 This is why the term ‘low vision’ is useful.
 A person with tunnel vision may be able to read a book, but probably need a guide dog to be independently mobile, whereas a person with advanced Macular Degeneration may be able to walk around independently, but will require assistive devices for reading a book.
 In both cases the person has some visual ability and some blindness.

 A person with really bad eyesight, that cannot be corrected with glasses, may not consider getting help from an organisation for the blind, as they can still see in some way.
 For me, the Low vision Service at the Helen Keller Society was an incredibly helpful, introduction to accepting my visual impairment…though it was my husband who dragged me, kicking and screaming, to get the help that I did not think I needed.
 The support groups are a fun place to gain insight, practical tips and hope f or those of us losing our sight.

 Vision loss is not an end to a functioning life, but the beginning of learning a new way of living.